scoconno/scoconno.github.io/Contact/index.md

 If you are enrolled in a course, please use the Blackboard messaging app.
 That app allows me keep track of all messages for a particular course and is far easier to use than email.
 It also allows me to easily comply with Federal Law concerning the privacy of education records (FERPA).

 If you are not currently enrolled in my course,  email is the only way to contact me.
 Do not telephone the office.
 They will not give you my private number and I am unlikely able to take your call in my office.
-I will not reply to voice mails.
+I will not reply to voicemails.

 Please check the syllabus before contacting me.
 If it is covered in the syllabus, I likely won’t respond.
 If you would like a response, please adhere to these basic etiquette guidelines: